 - Know what areas you can comprise on in terms of quality and deadlines.
 Don’t add complications, disharmony or pressure for stuff that doesn’t matter.
 You’ll probably have to make quite a bit of compromises, so it helps to know in advance where you can stomach it.
 Likewise be aware of the areas where compromise isn’t acceptable.

 - Prepare yourself.
 More things go wrong in Thailand.
 Build up know-how in all areas of business to develop a better sense for evaluating potential business hazards.
 It could be a technical issue, a tax problem, legal issues or an HR issue.
 You’re the chief firefighter – be prepared to jump in and fix whatever went wrong.

 - Avoid single points of failure – whether that’s one key employee who is irreplaceable or a process where the mistakes of a single person can have profound negative consequences.
 Create redundancies, fail safes, contingency plans and redundancies.

-- Be aware of the cultural and language barrier.
-The easiest way to deal with it is to avoid assuming maliciousness if it can be explained by lack of knowledge, ability, or just plain coincidence.
+- Be aware of the cultural and language barrier even you can speak Thai – The easiest way to deal with it is to avoid assuming maliciousness if it can be explained by lack of knowledge, ability, or just plain coincidence.
 Another way to reduce the effects of that is to organize people in teams: When briefing multiple persons simultaneously, they can later on compare notes (useful, given the significant potential for misunderstandings and people’s hesitation to ask clarifying questions).